-This is an update to the Regional Solid Waste Plan and a progress report for the implementation of past plans.
-Waste and recycling data conveyed in this document are summaries of the estimates of waste and recycling activity entered into the Re-TRAC system as required by the Tennessee Department of Environment and Conservation (TDEC).
-Great efforts are made to capture all available waste and recycling data but actual totals may differ from estimates entered into Re-TRAC.
-The data reported electronically through Re-TRAC may be adjusted by TDEC officials during a review and acceptance process later in the year.
+The following is an update to the Regional Solid Waste Plan and an annual progress report on public and privately funded regional solid waste efforts.
+Waste and recycling totals conveyed in this document are estimates entered into an online reporting software called Re-TRAC.
+Regular solid waste plan updates and annual reporting to the Tennessee Department of Environment and Conservation (TDEC) is required under state law.
+Efforts are made to capture all available waste and recycling data but actual totals may differ from estimates entered into Re-TRAC.
+TDEC reserves the right to adjust numerical waste, recycling, and diversion totals the region reports if they have reason to believe the numbers should be changed.
+TDEC officials review and issue a letter on the status of the reporting later in the calendar year.

 The Knox County Regional Solid Waste Board is presented the following information at a publicly held and properly noticed meeting.
 The Board votes to accept the reporting and empowers the chair to sign off electronically on the final document.
 The Board Chair signoff and the final acknowledgment by the Knox County Mayor are completed in Re-TRAC.
 This plan will be used by the Solid Waste Board and by local solid waste offices for guidance in making solid waste decisions and to help formulate solid waste policies for the region.
-For questions about this document or solid waste assistance within Knox County contact Knox County Solid Waste at 865-215-5865 send email or an solidwaste@knoxcounty.org.
+For questions about this document or solid waste assistance within Knox County contact Knox County Solid Waste at 865-215-5865 or send an email to solidwaste@knoxcounty.org.